J&K: ‘Kashmir Times’ office in Srinagar sealed, editor vows to fight

 “Vendetta for speaking out!
 No due process followed.
 How peevish!”
 Bhasin tweeted, sharing a picture of Estates officials locking the Kashmir Times office at Srinagar’s Mushtaq Memorial Press Enclave.

-Bhasin said the action was due to vendetta against her for speaking out against the government and moving the Supreme Court against media restrictions in Jammu and Kashmir after the Centre abrogated Article 370 in August last year.
+Bhasin said the government was targeting her for speaking against the government and moving the Supreme Court against media restrictions in Jammu and Kashmir after the Centre abrogated Article 370 in August last year.
 “The day I went to court last year, that very day, the state government advertisements to Kashmir Times were stopped,” she said.

 The journalist had filed a petition in Supreme Court against the communications blackout imposed in Kashmir after the Centre stripped the region of its statehood and the semi-autonomy that gave its natives special rights in land ownership and jobs.